1847 North American typhus epidemic: Toronto

 In Toronto, during the summer of 1847, 863 Irish immigrants died of typhus at fever sheds built by the Toronto Board of Health at the northwest corner of King and John Street.
 There were at least 12 sheds, 22 metres long by 7.5 metres wide.
 The epidemic also killed the first Bishop of Toronto, Michael Power, while providing care and ministering to Irish immigrants fleeing the Great Famine.

 Saint John, New Brunswick

 Partridge Island, New Brunswick, just outside the main harbour of Saint John, was chosen as the location for a pest house and quarantine station as far back as 1785.
 In 1847, with a large influx of Irish migrants, the typhus epidemic quickly filled the fever shed with sick and dying.
 By the 1847 typhus season, 2115 people had died in New Brunswick, with 1196 dying at Partridge Island and in Saint John.

 Bytown (Ottawa)

 The typhus outbreak hit Bytown with the arrival of over 3,000 Irish immigrants.
 The fever first appeared in June 1847, with the sick initially cared for by the Grey Nuns.
 However, as the numbers of sick swelled, fever sheds had to be erected.
 Approximately 200 died in quarantine.
-The Rideau Canal was shut down to prevent further spread of the outbreak.